 Baby, I swear it’s déjà vu.
 Between Bennifer rekindling their former flame, a return to the noughties trends of yore and now this, it really feels like we’re moving back in time.
 Perhaps this is a little ignorant on my part, but I must admit I’m surprised by how big a pull the country singer has in Ireland.
 Being able to sell out five arena gigs is pretty impressive.
 Who knew he had that many die-hard fans here?
 Certainly not me.

-Whether he actually intends on attempting another slew of Croke Park shows or not, remains to be seen, but let’s hope the whole thing is handled better this time around if he does.
-We couldn’t handle the second-hand embarrassment another time even if tomorrow never comes.
+Tickets for the upcoming gigs go on sale next Thursday, November 25 at 8 am.
+Let’s hope the whole thing is handled better this time around though, we couldn’t handle the second-hand embarrassment another time even if tomorrow never comes.